StudebakerSkytop.com

 Herbie sunroof handle

 In addition to the Beetle, the Volkswagen Type 2 Transporter ('Bus', or 'Microbus/) was also available with fabric folding sunroofs, starting in 1951 and continuing through 1967 when the second generation Transporter was introduced.
 Some histories indicate that a Transporter with a sunroof was called a Samba.
-We have not found a good picture yet!
+And, finally a couple of good picture of Transporters with sunroofs (and a bonus Beetle):

 Also, the Volkswagen Karmann-Ghia used Golde metal sliding sunroofs.
 Examples can be seen at the '56-'59 Karmann Ghia Registry at: http://karmannghias.org/Golde.htm